 - Prentice Hall Mathematics Course 3 Pre-Algebra and Algebra 1 (grade 8)

-Faculty use formative assessments in creative ways where students construct models, problem solve in real life situations, participate in centers and on-line programs.
+Faculty use formative assessments in creative ways where students construct models, problem solve in real life situations, participate in centers, and utilize on-line programs.
 Ongoing review of student data by administration and faculty allows for differentiated instruction and improved student performance.

 The science curriculum is based on the Next Generation Science Standards and integrated with Catholic identity.
 Middle School students study the scientific method, engineering design, and life, earth, and physical sciences.
 Faculty integrate the teaching of crosscutting factors such as cause and effect, patterns, energy/matter, and stability/change.
 All grades focus on problem solving and higher-level thinking skills to analyze and interpret data, develop models, construct arguments supported by empirical evidence, and evaluate design solutions for real-life situations.

-In grade 6, students are offered an in depth study of Earth Science with opportunties for regular lab experiments and projects.
-Students in grade 7 have an in depth study of Life Science with a focus on body systems.
-Students participate in a number of labs labs that include dissections.
-Grade 8 students explore physical science with a concentration on chemistry and perform a variety of experiments and build models each semester.
+In grade 6, students are offered an in-depth study of Earth Science with opportunities for regular lab experiments and projects.
+Students in grade 7 have an in-depth study of Life Science with a focus on body systems.
+Students participate in a number of labs that include dissections.
+Grade 8 students explore physical science with a concentration on chemistry, perform various experiments, and build models each semester.

-Science teachers incorporate project-based learning.
-Students utilize labs and experiments to test hypotheses and design solutions, dissect, and participate in engineering methods and STREAM activities.
-STREAM (Science, Technology, Religion, Art, and Math) activities are prevalent with opportunities for robotics, engineering, art design, creating Rube Goldberg Machines or Artbots, and 3D printing activities.
-A dedicated STREAM lab is planned for 2019-2020.
+Faculty incorporate project-based learning.
+Students utilize labs and experiments to test hypotheses, design solutions, dissect, and participate in engineering methods and STREAM activities.
+STREAM (Science, Technology, Religion, Engineering Art, and Math) activities.
 Faculty in Middle School use formative assessments in dynamic ways through projects, models, centers, and programs that reinforce the science curriculum.
 Math is integrated into science through the construction of graphs based on data collection.

-The Interactive Science text by Pearson guides instruction.
+The Elevate Science text by Savvas guides instruction.